 Instead, pack that sucker with as many people as possible.
 If the car fits four passengers, then pack it with six and split the bill.
 Take two strangers if they’re going to a similar place.

 Think of each extra person as another number to divide that total.

 Make your plan to go out with a group of friends, and come back with a group of friends.
 Strength in numbers is the idea.

 Decreasing the costs on top of your drinking money makes a huge difference if you go out all the time.

 Follow the steps above and you will save money while not being a mooch when you’re going to the bars with your college friends.

 You’ll also have more fun when you don’t have to worry about tossing a grenade to your bank account every night you go out.

 More money to your name is always a good outcome.

-If you want to seriously start the path to getting rich and reaching financial freedom, buy my book Freedom Money and you’ll get your money to work hard for you.
+If you want to seriously start the path to getting rich and reaching financial freedom, buy my book Freedom Mindset and you’ll get your money to work hard for you.